fChristenson/crp/readme.md

 #### Async

-The `async` attribute will execture the script without blocking.
+The `async` attribute will execute the script without blocking.
 [2]

 Use async on scripts that need to be in the header such as: